 We may need to expand our personnel resources to grow our business effectively.
 We believe that sustained growth at a higher rate will place a strain on our management as well as on our other human resources.
 To manage this growth, we must continue to attract and retain qualified management, professional, scientific and technical and operating personnel.
-If we are unable to recruit a sufficient number of qualified personnel we may be unable to staff and manage projects adequately, which in turn may slow the rate of growth of our contract research revenue or our product development efforts.
+If we are unable to recruit a sufficient number of qualified personnel, we may be unable to staff and manage projects adequately, which in turn may slow the rate of growth of our contract research revenues or our product development efforts.

-We may not be successful in identifying market needs for new technologies and developing new products to meet those needs.
+We may not be successful in identifying market needs for new technologies or in developing new products.

-The success of our business model depends on our ability to correctly identify market needs for new technologies.
+Part of our business model depends on our ability to correctly identify market needs for new technologies.
 We intend to identify new market needs, but we may not always have success in doing so in part because our contract research largely centers on identification and development of unproven technologies, often for new or emerging markets.
 Furthermore, we must identify the most promising technologies from a sizable pool of projects.
 If our commercialization strategy process fails to identify projects with commercial potential or if management does not ensure that such projects advance to the commercialization stage, we may not successfully commercialize new products and grow our revenues.

-Our growth strategy requires that we not only identify new technologies that meet market needs, but that we also develop successful commercial products that address those needs.
+Our growth strategy requires that we also develop successful commercial products to address market needs.
 We face several challenges in developing successful new products.
 Many of our existing products and those currently under development are technologically innovative and require significant and lengthy product development efforts.
 These efforts include planning, designing, developing and testing at the technological, product and manufacturing-process levels.
 These activities require us to make significant investments.
 Although there are many potential applications for our technologies, our resource constraints require us to focus on specific products and to forgo other opportunities.
-We expect that one or more of the potential products we choose to develop will not be technologically feasible or will not achieve commercial acceptance, and we cannot predict which, if any, of our products that are derived from these technologies may not be applicable or compatible with the state of technology or demands in existing markets.
+We expect that one or more of the potential products we choose to develop will not be technologically feasible or will not achieve commercial acceptance, and we cannot predict which, if any, of our products we will successfully develop or commercialize.
+The technologies we research and develop are new and steadily changing and advancing.
+The products that are derived from these technologies may not be applicable or compatible with the state of technology or demands in existing markets.
 Our existing products and technologies may become uncompetitive or obsolete if our competitors adapt more quickly than we do to new technologies and changes in customers' requirements.
 Furthermore, we may not be able to identify if and when new markets will open for our products given that future applications of any given product may not be readily determinable, and we cannot reasonably estimate the size of any markets that may develop.
 If we are not able to successfully develop new products, we may be unable to increase our product revenues.